 Food and Beverage

-People need to eat regardless of what’s happening in the economy, but they don’t have the means to dine out as often.
+People need to eat to survive, but today’s global pandemic situation and associatedsocial distancing measures means dining out is no longer a possible option.
 High-end restaurants take a significant hit during a recession because people stop eating out and start cooking at home more often.
 For that reason, grocery stores are also a solid business model during a recession.

 The grocery chain Hannaford owes its success to decentralized leadership.
 The 1980s recession hit many businesses in New England hard, but the company expanded into New York State and its profits increased to 18%.
 Its socio-technical model meant that both managers and employees had a say in hiring, pay scales, and rules – making sure that everyone felt heard.
 Because this fostered strong personal connection, employees were more likely to stay.

 In recent years and especially in the post-covid world, scaling training online and moving educational programs online is extremely important.
 Therefore, companies and educational institutions who have embraced and are quickly embracing the online marketplace for education and training are recession proofing their businesses.

 By moving training and education online, this drastically decreases costs over the long term for training and education due to the ability to scale and not have to pay for a brick and mortar space.